magi-1/nomos/proto/README.md

 ### Ploom

 A `ploom` is defined by a collection of `circles` subject to random noise that follow a `focus`.
 These circles/points are subject to gaussian noise `dx`and an attractive force towards the focus.
+By controling the location of the foci (which can be invisible), you inherently control the circles associated with it.
+Furthermore, it is possible to make these foci interact with eachother.
+There is a lot you can do with `Ploom`s.

 ```rust